TERMS AND CONDITIONS FOR THE SUPPLY OF GOODS AND SERVICES

 - 3.1 The Supplier shall ensure that each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, all relevant Customer and Supplier reference numbers and the type and quantity of the Goods (including the code number of the Goods, where applicable).
 If requested by the Supplier, and without prejudice to the Customer’s rights under these Conditions, the Customer shall sign this delivery note to acknowledge Delivery of the Goods.

-- 3.2 If the Supplier agrees to deliver the Goods it shall do so by the means most convenient to the Supplier to the address or addresses agreed by the Customer and the Supplier or (in the event that the Customer fails to specify an address) to any address at which the Customer resides or carries on business in Ireland (i.e The Republic of Ireland or Northern Ireland (the “Delivery Location”).
+- 3.2 If the Supplier agrees to deliver the Goods it shall do so by the means most convenient to the Supplier to the address or addresses agreed by the Customer and the Supplier or (in the event that the Customer fails to specify an address) to any address at which the Customer resides or carries on business in Ireland or the UK (i.e The Republic of Ireland or the United Kingdom (the “Delivery Location”).

 - 3.3 While the Supplier will endeavour to deliver the Goods or complete the Services by any date or within any period agreed upon, such dates and periods are estimates only given in good faith and the Supplier will not be liable for any failure to deliver or complete by such a date or within such a period.
 Time of Delivery is not of the essence.